EMI-Group/evorl/README.md

 - Evolutionary Computation (EC)
 - Environment Simulation

 EvoRL provides a highly efficient and user-friendly platform to develop and evaluate RL, EC and EvoRL algorithms.
+EvoRL is a sister project of [EvoX](https://github.com/EMI-Group/evox).

 > [!NOTE]
 > For comprehensive guidance, please visit our [Documentation](https://evorl.readthedocs.io/latest/), where you'll find detailed installation steps, tutorials, practical examples, and complete API references.

 > [!NOTE]
-> EvoRL is a sister project of [EvoX](https://github.com/EMI-Group/evox).
+> Now EvoRL is indexed by DeepWiki, providing an AI assistant for the project.
+Feel free to ask it for any question of this repo at [EMI-Group/evorl](https://deepwiki.com/EMI-Group/evorl).

 ## Highlight